top of page

 Search

-What the Numbers Actually Say
+What the Numbers Say: A Dual Perspective

 We pulled employee reviews from both Glassdoor (251 reviews) and Indeed to get a full picture.
-The two platforms tell noticeably different stories — and that gap matters.
+The two platforms tell noticeably different stories, and that gap matters.

 Glassdoor: 3.1/5 overall · 34% CEO approval · 42% would recommend.
 Indeed: 3.9/5 overall · 63.6% CEO approval · ~57% would recommend · Job Security rated 2.7/5 (lowest category)